AmarHadzic/Library/README.md

   * rating
   * publisher
   * ISBN
+# Note
+The Driver file is an example of how one might use this program to stimulate a library and is a prototype with basic funtionality.
+To use the other methods (e.g. adding a book), you can create a new Driver file that implements this functionality.
 # Important Notice
 The current .txt file is just a basic example file that includes different books and movies
 * You may add different files that contain movies and books of your choice